FAQ for Go Rando

 Q: What languages are supported?

-A: Currently, the languages supported explicitly are: English, German, French, Portuguese, Italian, and Spanish.
+A: Currently, the languages supported explicitly are: English, German, French, Portuguese, Italian, Spanish, and Danish.
 Others may work, depending.

 Q: How do I remove Go Rando?

 A: In Chrome, go to Window->Extensions, find Go Rando in the list, and click the trash can icon to remove.
 In the other browsers, click the Tampermonkey icon, go to the ‘Dashboard’, click the checkbox next to Go Rando, and then select ‘Remove’ from the drop-down at the top.